uvarc/rc-learning/content/notes/hpc-from-terminal/section4.md

 ```bash
 $killall -9 <executable name>
 ```
 The kill command with -9 immediately kills the process without allowing the process to clean up or save data.
-The killall command can be used to kill all of the processes that match a specific name or pattern.
+The killall command can be used to kill all the processes that match a specific name or pattern.

 If you find yourself in a jam and do not know what is wrong and you must start over,
 ```bash